Maggie5430/Academics/README.md

 CSS 430 | Operating Systems | 2019

 ## Warning
 While this work is mine, I cannot confirm that the answers or goals of the projects are correct.
 Please ask for clearification if a project seems to have incorrect answers or work.
-Please do not use these projects to cheat similar assignments or submit the work as your own.
+Please do not use these projects to cheat on similar assignments or submit the work as your own.